aleph-im/aleph-docs/docs/tools/aleph-client/index.md

-# Aleph Command Line Interface
+# Aleph.im Command-Line Interface

-Access all the features of aleph.im from your terminal using the [aleph-client](https://github.com/aleph-im/aleph-client/) command-line interface.
+All the features of aleph.im can be accessed from a terminal using the [aleph-client](https://github.com/aleph-im/aleph-client/) command-line interface.

 ## Requirements